 The children have helped to determine an Eco-Code for our school and as school members, they will each attend a meeting as part of our Nursery Eco Committee, alongside staff members, parents and school governors.

-We an allocated clothes bank through the ‘Cash for Clobber’ scheme to encourage and promote reusing unwanted fabrics as part of our eco school campaign.
+We have an allocated clothes bank through the ‘Cash for Clobber’ scheme to encourage and promote reusing unwanted fabrics as part of our eco school campaign.
 We welcome parents and neighbours to use this facility for recycling unwanted fabric items.
 Items that can be accepted include clothing, shoes, curtains, towels, sheets and blankets.
 In addition to the benefit that this will have on our combined carbon footprint, it will act as a valuable resource when teaching our nursery pupils about caring for the environment.
 We can also win a cash prize for Knockbreda Nursery as the school that collects the most clobber between now and June 2019 wins £500 – so let’s get collecting now!